sparkflows/sparkflows-docs/docs/azure/admin-guide/adls.rst

      - Azure ADLS can be accessed in many ways but currently supporting servicePrincipal and managedIdentity.
      - Value should be either servicePrincipal or managedIdentity

-Configuring ADLS in Fire Insights
+Configuring ADLS in Sparkflows
 +++++++++++++++

-Once the above pre-requisites from Azure is available, you can Configure ADLS in Fire Insights using below steps:
+Once the above pre-requisites from Azure is available, you can Configure ADLS in Sparkflows using below steps:

 Step 1 : Open Sparkflows in Web Browser
 ----------------